ADJA/algos/README.md

 * [Trie](https://github.com/ADJA/algos/blob/master/Strings/Trie.cpp) – Builds trie (tree with characters on the edges) from the set of strings.
 This code counts number of different substrings in the string.
 * [Suffix Tree.
 Ukkonen's algorithm](https://github.com/ADJA/algos/blob/master/Strings/UkkonenSuffixTree.cpp) – Ukkonen's algorithm for building the suffix tree.
 Uses sibling lists in the nodes.
 This code counts number of different substrings in the string.
 * [Z function](https://github.com/ADJA/algos/blob/master/Strings/ZFunction.cpp) – Calculating the Z-function of the given string.

-Another list of algorithms here with some additional information is available at [adilet.org/algos](http://adilet.org/algos/).